 - The amount of the deposit that has been paid or the use of a Zero Deposit Guarantee

 - The details of the tenancy deposit scheme being used

 - The reasons for making claims against the deposit at the end of the tenancy (e.g. unpaid rent and damaged property beyond reasonable wear and tear)

 - How and when the deposit will be returned or when a payment may be required from the tenant

 - What to do if there is a dispute over the deposit

 - What other payments need to be made by the tenant (e.g. Council Tax and utility bills)

 - Whether or not smoking is permitted

-- The notice period required from the landlord for them to access the property for inspection (this must be at least 24 hours)
+- The written notice period required from the landlord to request access to the property for inspection, to carry out works, or safety checks, etc (this must be at least 24 hours)

 - The maximum length of time the property can be left vacant during a tenancy without informing the landlord